We’re always on the go. If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps could help!

 Which languages are in the Nemo apps family?

 European languages: Croatian, Czech, Danish, Dutch, English, Finish, French, German, Greek, Hungarian, Irish Gaelic, Italian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, and Swedish.

 Asian languages: Cantonese, Chinese, Hindi, Indonesian, Japanese, Korean, Malay, Sinhala, Tagalog, Tamil, Thai, and Vietnamese.

-Here on our site we focus on delivering tools for learning Italian.
-And these apps work in a similar fashion for all 34 languages.
-So what we mention on this post about Nemo Italian, roughly applies to all the rest.
+Here on our site, we focus on delivering tools for learning Italian.
+And these apps work similarly for all 34 languages.
+So, what we mention in this post about Nemo Italian, roughly applies to all the rest.

 How do Nemo apps work?